amor71/LiuAlgoTrader/docs/source/Strategies.rst

 Strategies
 ==========

+The core reason for using `LiuAlgoTrader` is to develop strategies that can take real-time decisions on stock input streams.

 `LiuAlgoTrader` comes equipped with a **momentum** strategy, which is based on `MACD signals`_ enforced with RSI_ and LOB imbalance signals.